Welcome to an Overview of the eiConsole and the Tutorials

 The Quick Start Tutorial provides step-by-step instructions on how to build, test and deploy a simple interface.
 First, you will learn how to select or create an interface using the Route File Management panel.
 Next, you will follow the eiConsole’s “Assembly Line” process to learn how to configure all of the stages that make up an end-to-end interface within the eiConsole.
 These stages include the Source System, the Listener, the Processor, the Source Transform, the Route, the Target Transform, the Transport and the Target System.

 A Quick Overview of the eiConsole

 All of the configuring in the eiConsole is done following the “Assembly Line” and without requiring scripting or coding.
-In the eiConsole you will be presented with easy-to-fill-out configuration panels and drop-down menus.
+In the eiConsole, you will be presented with easy-to-fill-out configuration panels and drop-down menus.
 You will be able to perform data mapping using drag & drop.
-Even complex mapping processes can be performed using the eiConsole Data Mapper‘s included palette of XSLT structures and by drag & drop.
+Even complex mapping processes can be performed using the eiConsole Data Mapper‘s included palette of XSLT structures by drag & drop.
 After you have configured your interface you will then test your newly created interface end-to-end within the eiConsole’s inline graphical test mode and the eiPlatform Emulator.
 With the eiConsole you can achieve in minutes what previously took system integrators days, or longer to accomplish and you’ll have fun while you’re at it.

 The 7 Stages of the eiConsole

 There are seven main stages making up the eiConsole’s process view.
 Each Source has three stages, each Target has three, and there is always one Route stage.
 Starting from the left (at a Source), we’ll move through each stage and explain its purpose.

 The first stage is the “Source System.”
 Selecting it in the Route table will raise a configuration panel, making the screen (depending on resolution) look something like this: